Based on common Australian lending practices 🇦🇺 🦘

 After your last repayment, there may be a closing payment added to balance the loan.
 This is expected.

 The formula lenders use to calculate your minimum repayments is not completely accurate.
-It doesn't account for the odd numbers of days per month or extra days in leap years (when using the "Actual/365" interest calculation method).
+It doesn’t account for the odd numbers of days per month or extra days in leap years (when using the Actual/365 interest calculation method).

-Is your chart trending upwards? 📈 It's probably because you're overriding the "Minimum repayment" with an amount too low to cover interest charges.
+Is your chart trending upwards? 📈 It’s probably because you’re overriding the Minimum repayment with an amount too low to cover interest charges.

-This could also happen when combining an extremely high interest rate with the "Actual/365" interest calculation method.
+This could also happen when combining an extremely high interest rate with the Actual/365 interest calculation method.
 This effectively charges an additional day of interest every leap year, which the repayment formula was not built to factor in.

-Surprisingly most Australian lenders use the "Actual/365" interest method, but some use "Actual/Actual" which evenly distributes interest across every day, including leap years.
+Surprisingly most Australian lenders use the Actual/365 interest method, but some use Actual/Actual which evenly distributes interest across every day, including leap years.

-- I designed a temporal algorithm using
+- Built a time-based algorithm using

 date-fns

-- The transaction schedule uses
+- The transaction schedule is powered by

 react-virtualized